hellmarbecker/blog/_posts/2021-08-29-multivalue-dimensions-in-apache-druid-part-2.markdown

 - Alternatives are unsorted arrays and sets.
 - Sets are especially neat because they have deduplication built in.
 - As of now, you need to specify the handling manually in the JSON spec.
-- Documentation of thie feature is somewhat terse, although it is going to improve soon.
+- Documentation of this feature is somewhat terse, although it is going to improve soon.